Children’s Faith Formation/CCD Program

 Become a Catechist and How to Volunteer

 We have dedicated and enthusiastic adult volunteers who provide catechetical, logistical, promotional, and other types of support.
 The more volunteer participation we have, the stronger our program will be for parish families.
-Our goal is to offer systematic, high level of catechesis, and this can only be accomplished with your help.
+Our goal is to offer systematic, high level of catechesis, and this can only be accomplished with your weekly assistance.

 Adult volunteers will need to apply and complete a background check with the Diocesan Office of Child Protection and attend a four-hour Safe Environment/Virtus seminar.
 Youth volunteers are invited to assist the program.
 Please contact the Director of Religious Education to explore how you can assist the program.
-Thank you for serving the parish.
+Thank you for serving the parish youth!

 Contact us